pnetwork-association/pnetwork-v4/cpp/scripts/README.md

 - Create an account through the `create-account.sh` script.
 This will create an account assigning the public key relative to the specified wallet.

+## Deploy

+* `deploy-xtoken` can deploy an xtoken to testnet or mainnet given a list of accounts names and their pk.
+The list of account and token/xtoken infos must be passed through a `.env` file.

 **Example:**

 ```bash